open-policy-agent/opa/docs/docs/index.md

 ## Next Steps

-Congratulations on making it through the introduction to OPA.
-If you made it this far you have learned the core concepts behind OPA's policy language as well as how to get OPA and run it on your own.
+Congratulations on completing the introduction to OPA.
+You have learned the core concepts behind OPA's policy language as well as how to get OPA and run it on your own.

 If you have more questions about how to write policies in Rego check out: